ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Methodology

 \subsection{Hubble measurements}

-In our analysis, we create an ANN method to estimate Hubble constant ($H_0$) and density parameters (i.e., $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$) focussing on 53 available Hubble measurements.
-These $H(z)$ are measured by using DA~\citep{Jimenez_2002} and BAO~\citep{Blake_2003,Seo_2003} techniques.
-In case of DA technique, 29 $H(z)$ values are observed in the redshift range $0.07 \leq z \leq 1.965$ without assuming any cosmological model.
-BAO technique measures 24 $H(z)$ values in the redshift interval $0.24 \leq z \leq 2.36$ assuming $\Lambda$CDM universe to measure sound horizon.
-In the left panel of table~\ref{table:Hz}, we show the observed $H(z)$ and corresponding uncertainties measured by DA technique and the right panel of this table represents $H(z)$ measurements with their uncertainties for BAO technique.
-We consider the redshift points (in ascending order for the range $0.07 \leq z \leq 2.36$) of these observed $H(z)$ data to generate the mock values of $H(z)$ for our analysis.
+In our analysis, we create an ANN method to estimate Hubble constant ($H_0$) and density parameters ($\Omega_{0m}$, $\Omega_{0k}$, and $\Omega_{0\Lambda}$) focussing on $31$ available $H(z)$ measured by DA technique~\cite{Jimenez_2002}.
+These $H(z)$ values are observed in the redshift range $0.07 \leq z \leq 1.965$ without assuming any cosmological model.
+In table~\ref{table:Hz}, we show these observed $H(z)$ values and corresponding uncertainties in $\rm{kmMpc^{-1}s^{-1}}$ unit.
+We consider the redshift points of these observed $H(z)$ data to generate the mock values of $H(z)$ for our analysis.